 - During the fall semester of 2019, each faculty member will commit to teach a separate course in their field.
 Both courses are to be linked by their common research theme.

 - These courses may already exist.
-“Special topics” courses might also be an opportunity in the curriculum to develop a Teaching Lab course.
+“Special topics” courses might also be an opportunity in the curriculum to develop a Humanities Lab course.

 - These courses will be offered simultaneously to facilitate interaction.